 A management system can address a single discipline or several disciplines, e.g. quality management, financial management or environmental management.
 The elements of the management system define the organisation's structure, roles and responsibilities, planning, operations, policies, practices, rules, beliefs, objectives and processes to achieve these objectives.
 The scope of the management system may include the entire organisation, specific and identified functions of the organisation, specific and identified areas of the organisation, or one or more functions in a group of organisations.

-- the labels address the most important social and environmental challenges in their product group and
+- the labels address the most significant social and environmental challenges within their product group, and

-- they are backed up by a credible implementation system.
+- they are supported by a credible implementation system.

-The differentiation between the extended requirements and the minimum requirements is important because labels are structured very differently.
-Some labels are very comprehensive and set ambitious requirements for products to be certified in all dimensions.
-Other labels focus on a single dimension, for example environmental aspects, or only consider certain parts of the respective value chain.
-Still others set lower requirements for certification.
-However, they all make an important contribution to sustainable development and should be mapped to Siegelklarheit, provided they have a credible standard and implementation system.
+Some labels are highly comprehensive and set ambitious requirements for products that are to be certified across all areas.
+Other labels focus on a single area, such as environmental aspects, or consider only specific parts of the respective value chain.
+Others set lower requirements for certification and should be reflected on Siegelklarheit as long as they have a credible standard-setting and implementation system.

 Systematic repetition of conformity assessment activities as a basis for maintaining the validity of the declaration of conformity.
 Monitoring activities of false claims and misuse of claims and labels to support quality assurance.